jacques/docs.npmjs.com/CODE_OF_CONDUCT.md

 "hateful", or "confusing" will be decided at the sole discretion of the npm abuse team.

-## Friendly Harassment-Free Space
+## Friendly, Harassment-Free Space

-We are committed to providing a friendly, safe and welcoming environment for all, regardless of gender identity, sexual orientation, disability, ethnicity, religion, age, physical appearance, body size, race, or similar personal characteristics.
+We are committed to providing a friendly, safe, and welcoming environment for all, regardless of gender identity, sexual orientation, disability, ethnicity, religion, age, physical appearance, body size, race, or similar personal characteristics.

-We ask that you please respect that people have differences of opinion regarding technical choices, and that every design or implementation choice carries a trade-off and numerous costs.
+We ask that you please respect that people have differences of opinion regarding technical choices and that every design or implementation choice carries a trade-off and numerous costs.
 There is seldom a single right answer.
 A difference of technology preferences is not a license to be rude.

 Disputes over package rights must be handled respectfully, according to the terms described in the npm Dispute Resolution document.
 There is never a good reason to be rude over package name disputes.

-Any spamming, trolling, flaming, baiting, or other attention-stealing behavior is not welcome, and will not be tolerated.
+Any spamming, trolling, flaming, baiting, or other attention-stealing behavior is not welcome and will not be tolerated.

 Harassing other users of the Service is never tolerated, whether via public or private media.